 Introduction | Packing the Heritage 100P for a Walk | Packing the Heritage P130 for a Walk | A First Test: Walking with the Heritage 100P on the Heiligenstein | Packing the Heritage 100P for the Bicycle | Conclusions

 On this page, I ask the question of whether it makes sense to carry one of my two smaller telescopes (Sky-Watcher Heritage 100P, Heritage P130) in a backpack on the Heiligenstein hill to have a great view.
-Or should I better transport the telescopes in bicycle or car?
+Or should I better transport the telescopes in my bicycle or car?
 At the end of the page, I will present my answers to these questions.

 I had this idea on my way to the supermarket, where I typically use a caddy to transport my purchases.
 Sometimes, I also take a backpack with me, if I am going to buy a lot.
 So I wondered if it would be possible to disassemble my small telescopes and transport them in a caddy and a backpack.
 On our terrace, the view is very limited, but on the Heiligenstein vineyard I would be able to enjoy an all-round view.